ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 ## Introduction

-Basically, Large Language Models are designed to read, understand, and generate text almost like a humans, They have been trained on the vast amount of text data.
-Training these kind of models will take longer time, and  the data they are trained are pretty old.
+Basically, Large Language Models are designed to read, understand, and generate text almost like humans, They have been trained on vast amounts of text data.
+Training such models takes longer and the data its trained on is pretty old.

 LLMs are not aware of the specific data you often need for your AI-Based application.
-To adress this, we extend the models with new data by simply fine-tuning them.
-But now out models are very larger and have already been trained with large data.
+To address this, we extend the models with new data by simply fine-tuning them.
+But now most models are very large and have already been trained on large amounts of data.
 Usually, Fine-tuning method is suitable for only few scenario.
 Fine-tuning will perform well when we want to our large language models to talk in different tone or style.

 Sometimes, Fine-tuning big models doesn't work for new data aswell, which I see happening a lot in businesses.
 Also, Large language models needs a lot of good data, a lot of money for computer resources, and a lot of time, for fine-tuning.